tytydraco/yessleep/out/Equinox.md

 That's especially true when you find yourself driving up the same gravel road you ran for your life down so many years ago.
 I have a truck now, like he did, and I like driving like he did.
 I even think about my mom when I light a cigarette on the way up.
 Despite that, I *hate* stopping at gas stations, and I always keep six cans tied down in the bed.
 Nellie rides passenger, belted like always.

 Before I know it, I'm face to face with that old, gray house I spent those sleepless nights in.
 The land, as desolate as it was when I left.
 No one's here.
 No one's lived here in years, no thanks to the police.
-I park and step out, and zip Nellie up into a blue backpack I sling over my shoulders.
+I park and step out, and zip Nellie up into a blue backpack that I sling over my shoulders.
 How ugly, and abandoned, and cold this place is.

 I walk up to the turnaround, the very spot he was killed, and dragged into the night.
 Remembering a moment, exactly as it happened and where, with no trace left behind on the pure white ground.
 It's like looking at a ghost.
 I walk the same path he was dragged through, up the old creaky steps.
 I look on the deck at where the scarecrow's head fell off.
 Nothing.